HayashiUme/MiniGame/README.md

-# Senren*Banka - AUMod
+# MiniGame - AUMod
-An open source C# mod for Among Us and dressed up Senren*Banka
+An Among Us Mod add More Game-Mode to Play